manavkapadnis/FastDoc-Fast-Pre-training-Technique/README.md

-# Code for the Arxiv submission - 'FastDoc: Domain-Specific Fast Pre-training Technique using Document-Level Taxonomy'
+# Code for - 'FastDoc: Domain-Specific Fast Pre-training Technique using Document-Level Metadata and Taxonomy'

 ## Required dependencies